What equipment do I need?

 When and where are your Protostars sessions?

-The sessions generally held every Sunday afternoon and Wednesday evenings from 7-9pm.
-When you sign up, you will receive your new skater’s pack which will include confirmations of the time and place.
+The sessions are generally held every Sunday afternoon and Wednesday evenings from 8-10pm.
+When you sign up, you will receive your new skater’s pack which will include confirmation of the timings and venue.

 How much does it cost?